1593 transported soldier legend

-A folk legend holds that in October 1593 a soldier of the Spanish Empire (named Gil Pérez in a 1908 version) was mysteriously transported from Manila in the Philippines to the Plaza Mayor (now the Zócalo) in Mexico City.
+A folk legend holds that in October 1593, a soldier of the Spanish Empire (named Gil Pérez in a 1908 version) was mysteriously transported from Manila in the Philippines to the Plaza Mayor (now the Zócalo) in Mexico City.
 The soldier's claim to have come from the Philippines was disbelieved by the Mexicans until his account of the assassination of Gómez Pérez Dasmariñas was corroborated months later by the passengers of a ship which had crossed the Pacific Ocean with the news.
-Folklorist Thomas Allibone Janvier in 1908 described the legend as "current among all classes of the population of the City of Mexico".
+In 1908, folklorist Thomas Allibone Janvier described the legend as "current among all classes of the population of the City of Mexico."
 Twentieth-century paranormal investigators giving credence to the story have offered teleportation and alien abduction as explanations.

 Story

 The Plaza Mayor, where the soldier allegedly appeared in 1593, pictured in 1836.

-On October 24, 1593, the soldier was guarding the Palacio del Gobernador in Manila in the Captaincy General of the Philippines.
+On 24 October 1593, the soldier was guarding the Palacio del Gobernador in Manila in the Captaincy General of the Philippines.
 The night before, Governor Gómez Pérez Dasmariñas was assassinated by Chinese pirates, but the guards still guarded the palace and awaited the appointment of a new governor.
 The soldier began to feel dizzy and exhausted.
 He leaned against the wall and rested for a moment with his eyes closed.

-When he opened his eyes a few seconds later, he found himself in Mexico City, in the Viceroyalty of New Spain, thousands of kilometres across the ocean.
+When he opened his eyes a few seconds later, he found himself in Mexico City, in the heart of the Viceroyalty of New Spain, thousands of kilometres across the ocean.
 Some guards found him in the wrong uniform and began to question who he was.
 The news of the assassination of the Governor of the Philippines was still unknown to the people in Mexico City.
 The transported soldier was reportedly wearing the palace guards' uniform in Manila and knew of his death.
 (In fact, Pérez Dasmariñas was killed at sea some distance from Manila.)

 The authorities placed him in jail for being a deserter and with charges of being a servant of the devil.
 Months later, news of the governor's death came to Mexico on a galleon from the Philippines.
 One of the passengers recognized the imprisoned soldier and said that he had seen him in the Philippines a day after the death of the Governor.
 He was eventually released from jail by the authorities and allowed to go back home.